 - Blindness in one eye for a short time, especially during an MS flare

 If you start to have any symptoms, let your doctor know.
-IV steroids are generally used to treat the first episode of optic neuritis, but studies suggest that the use of steroids may increase the chance of a recurrence.
+IV steroids are generally used to treat the first episode of optic neuritis, but studies suggest that the use of low dose oral steroids may increase the chance of a recurrence.
 Although the symptoms can be disturbing, the best treatment may be no treatment at all.

 This happens when the muscles that control an eye movement are not coordinated because one or more of them not working properly.
 In MS, the problem occurs in the part of the brain that controls the nerves that go to these muscles.
 It may be worse when you’re tired or you strain your eyes, so try to rest them throughout the day.